joshualeejunyi/tp/docs/team/lwachtel1.md

     + [Issue #44](https://github.com/AY2324S2-CS2113-F14-3/tp/issues/44): Implemented [fixes](https://github.com/AY2324S2-CS2113-F14-3/tp/pull/49) for unhandled exceptions for `week` (now called `program`).

 ### Documentation
-+ **Javadocs**: Added Javadocs to all non-trivial methods in the `HelpMenuManager` and `HelpValidator` classes, as well as adding class header comments for both classes.
 + **UG**: Added all documentation for the help menu and related commands.
 + **DG**:
     + Entire help menu section, including descriptions and sequence diagrams